savvystrider/savvystrider.github.io/docs/what-are-http-requests.md

 A **request header** is a type of HTTP header that can be used in a request to provide information about the request context, so that the server can tailor the response.

 Headers are in key-value pairs separated by a colon.
-Example:

-`key`: `value`

 A **representation header** is a type of HTTP header that describes the particular representation of the resource sent in an HTTP message body.
 Example: